 Those who care for ageing veterans should focus on ensuring that meaningful, helpful and enjoyable social contacts are maintained or developed.

 Simple, practical strategies can be effective in helping a veteran to reduce stress, restore a sense of control, and maintain health.

 - Encourage the veteran to limit their exposure to media coverage of military events.

 - Encourage them to look after themselves by getting plenty of rest, eating well, getting some exercise, making time for relaxation, and cutting back on coffee, cigarettes, drugs, and alcohol.

 - Encourage them to do something enjoyable every day.

 - Encourage them to seek professional support if they are finding it hard to cope.

 Recent studies suggest that the healthy aged, especially those who do not have cardiovascular disease, dementia or brain injuries, are less likely to show cognitive decline.
 And older veterans can continue to benefit from appropriate psychological therapy and from meaningful physical, intellectual, and social activities.

 The Australian Research Study on Healthy Ageing is ongoing until 31st December 2019 and is currently recruiting ex-serving members of the Australian Defence Force aged between 60 and 75.
-Please see our Facebook page for details about how you or someone you know can be involved, or contact Loretta Watson, firstname.lastname@example.org, 03 9035 5599.
+For details about how you or someone you know can be involved, contact Loretta Watson, firstname.lastname@example.org, 03 9035 5599.